5 Food Safety Tips to Prevent Foodborne Illnesses

 Storing your food properly is crucial to prevent bacteria from growing.
 Storing food in moist conditions will increase the likelihood of bacteria growing.
 Avoid keeping food in the sun or heat.
 Bacteria are most likely to grow between 4°C – 60°C (40°F – 140°F).
 Make sure that you are storing each product optimally.
 Beware that bacteria are more likely to grow on protein and animal-based foods, as well as on cooked vegetables and starches.

+Many people do not understand this thing, but cross contamination can take place even when the food is stored inside the refrigerator.
 Separate cooked and raw poultry, meat, and seafood.
 Don’t store them together in the fridge.
 Avoid using the same utensils and cutting boards for vegetables, raw meat, and cooked meat.
 Thoroughly wash everything that raw meat touches, especially your hands.
+Also, it is suggested to wear gloves when handling and moving raw materials from one place to another to avoid any kind of contamination.

 Cook All Food